Kreik2809/Contrastive_Predictive_Coding/README.md

 - Link to the original [paper](https://arxiv.org/abs/1807.03748)

 ## Results
-- The model has been trained on a limited subset of the bookcorpus dataset due to computational constraints.
+- The model has been trained on a limited subset of the bookcorpus dataset due to computational constraints
-- The sentence encoder, with both random and trained weights, was evaluated using the TREC dataset with coarse labels.
+- The sentence encoder, with both random and trained weights, was evaluated using the TREC dataset with coarse labels

 ### Train results
 Loss          |  Accuracy